 interactive prototype mobile app | ux/ui design | adobe illustrator + adobe xdgo to interactive prototype

 Fusion, was a school project for the Interface Design class at SFU.
 We began by exploring different domains that we could develop an application for and we decided upon “personal development”.
 Because most of our group had learned instruments at one point in their lives, it was a natural progression towards creating an application that was focused in that area.
-Our application that we began developing was a tool that was to be used by musical instructors in addition to students that were learning an instrument.
+Our application that we began conceptualizing was a tool that was to be used by musical instructors in cooperation with students that were learning an instrument.
 This tool was to focus on the connection between both these parties and as a communication and organizational tool.

 We initially began doing some research with musical instructors that we knew, and people who had been learning instruments currently or in the past.
 Through that research we found several common goals and frustrations among both the students and teachers.